Assignmentsymbol/graph_crossing/python/README.md

 4. Download dependencies/libraries: 'pip install -r requirements-win.txt' (or requirements-linux/osx respectively)
 5. After work, run pip freeze > "requirements-***.txt" to save the updated dependency list.

+### How to run the script:
+1. Set up the same environment as above.
+2. Replace the two special fields i.e. <input directory absolute path> and <output directory absolute path> in the "config.txt" file to the corresponding ones.
+3. Place the input files such as 'graph1.json' in the input directory
+4. Run the script with python, the output files and a overall report file will be generated under the earlier given output directory path.

 With pycharm:
 To be finished...